 Below are some important details regarding the start of school and the overall school day.

 - 7th and 8th grade students will not have access to their lockers prior to the start of school.
-Students will have ample time to set up their lockers and are not required to bring in all their supplies the first day of school.
+Students will have ample time to set up their lockers and are not required to bring in all their supplies the first week of school.

 Please encourage your child to do their best, and emphasize the importance of getting off to a strong start and seeking help as soon as possible.
-With a few exceptions, all teachers are available after school from 2:00-2:45 pm, Monday through Friday.
+With a few exceptions, all teachers are available after school from 2:08-2:45, Monday through Friday.
 Please have your student make arrangements to stay to get help as needed.
 Please be proactive and contact teachers and/or Student Services any time you have a concern or question!